Notice: Undefined index: HTTP_REFERER in /home/o5gt8hnnpwps/public_html/wp-content/themes/medilink/medilink.theme#archive on line 43

 Hematology

-• Haematology is concerned with all aspects of blood formation and the diseases which occur when the process breaks down.
+Hematology deals with all aspects of blood formation and the diseases that occur when this process breaks down.

-• Blood is composed of cells, proteins, and fluids that are made in the lymphatic organs and bone marrow.
+Blood is made up of cells, proteins and fluids that are manufactured in the lymphoid organs and bone marrow.

-• With a range of leading-edge haematology services, including bone marrow and stem cell transplantation the hospital is well-equipped to deal with any blood related problems.
+With a range of leading haematology services, including bone marrow and stem cell transplantation, the hospital is well equipped to deal with any blood-related problems.

-• The haematological malignancies are a complex group of cancers derived from bone marrow cells arising as a result of disruption of the normal cellular processes in the bone marrow and immune system that are distinctive and show many differences from solid tumours.
+Hematological malignancies are a complex group of cancers derived from bone marrow cells that arise as a result of a disruption in the normal cellular processes in the bone marrow and immune system and are distinct and show many differences from solid tumours.

-• Haematological malignancies include myeloma, lymphoma and leukaemia and account for over 10% of cancers.
+Hematological malignancies include myeloma, lymphoma and leukaemia, and account for more than 10% of cancer cases.

-• Their accurate diagnosis and management is central to the major improvements in survival and quality of life that has occurred over the last 10-15 years.
+Accurate diagnosis and management are essential to the major improvements in survival and quality of life that have occurred over the past 10 to 15 years.

-• The diagnosis and management of patients has been transformed as new technologies replace traditional approaches to diagnosis and accelerate the introduction of novel treatments that increasingly define not just the diseases themselves, but how an individual patient should best be treated based on sound and comprehensive diagnostic information.
+Diagnosis and management of patients has been transformed by new technologies replacing traditional diagnostic methods and accelerating the introduction of new treatments that increasingly define not only the diseases themselves, but also how the patient should be treated best on the basis of sound and comprehensive diagnostic information.

-• Patients often present with non-specific symptoms of tiredness and lethargy, recurrent infections and bleeding due to anemia, low white blood cell count and low platelets.
+Patients often present with non-specific symptoms such as fatigue, lethargy, recurrent infections and bleeding due to anaemia, low white blood cell counts and low platelets.

-• A detailed clinical examination, pathological investigations and where appropriate, radiological imaging allows an accurate diagnosis to be made and a targeted, individualized approach to patient treatment that maximises the effect on the disease whilst minimizing the risk of side-effects to the patient
+A detailed clinical examination, pathological investigations and radiological imaging when appropriate allow for an accurate diagnosis and an individualised, targeted approach to the treatment of the patient that maximises the effect on the disease while minimising the risk of side effects for the patient.

-• Diagnosis It is extremely important to accurately establish early on the exact diagnosis and to attempt to identify factors that might predict how well or otherwise patients may respond to treatment.
+Diagnosis It is extremely important to make an accurate diagnosis early and to try to identify factors that may predict how well patients will respond to treatment.

-• Increasingly, the appropriate investigation of patients at the time of diagnosis is allowing physicians to select treatments that are more or less likely to produce the best outcomes for patients.
-In addition to blood tests and bone marrow tests, specialized radiological investigations are accurately identifying the extent of disease and are being used to identify minimal disease at follow-up that may predict for outcomes.
+Increasingly, proper screening of patients at the time of diagnosis allows doctors to select the treatments that are most likely to produce the best outcomes for patients.
+In addition to blood tests and bone marrow tests, specialised radiological investigations accurately determine the extent of the disease and are used to identify minimal disease at follow-up which may predict outcomes.

 Treatment

-• New treatments are continually being developed in this rapidly evolving field and the introduction of novel agents has dramatically improved the outcomes for hematological malignancies by both improving survival and reducing toxicity.
+Treatment with new treatment techniques in this rapidly evolving field, and the introduction of new agents has significantly improved outcomes for hematological malignancies by improving survival and reducing toxicity.

-• Our Specialists are active clinical researchers, both devising and participating in local, national and international patient orientated clinical trials allowing patients the opportunity to access state of the art treatments at the earliest stage of their development.
+Our specialists are active clinical researchers, designing and participating in local, national and international patient-directed clinical trials, giving patients access to the latest treatments at the earliest stage of their development.

 Open chat